ms6730/Research_Update/Simulation_Based_Inference_Project/Readme.md

 ## Individual Meetings

 This folder includes two versions of presentation slides:
-- **Combined Slides**: A single PowerPoint file that compiles all individual meeting slides into one document.
+- **Combined Slides**: A single PowerPoint file that combines all individual meeting slides into one document.
 - **Separated Slides**: A folder containing a separate PowerPoint file for each individual meeting.

 ## Research Results